-The accounting policies adopted in the preparation of the condensed consolidated interim financial statements are detailed in Notes 2 and 3 of the Company's annual consolidated financial statements for the year ended September 30, 2015 with the exception of the policy with respect to presentation currency:
+The accounting policies adopted in the preparation of the unaudited condensed consolidated interim financial statements for the six months ended March 31, 2016 are detailed in Notes 2 and 3 of the Company's annual consolidated financial statements for the year ended September 30, 2015 with the exception of the policy with respect to presentation currency:

-Change in Presentation Currency
+Change in Functional and Presentation Currency

-The Company has retroactively changed its presentation currency to the United States dollar ("\$" or "US\$") from the Canadian dollar ("C\$").
+The Company has retroactively changed its presentation currency to the United States dollar from the Canadian dollar.

 The functional currency of an entity is the currency of the primary economic environment in which the entity operates.
 From inception to December 31, 2015, the functional currency of the Company has been the Canadian dollar and its subsidiary's the United States dollar.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.
-The 2016 Financing completed subsequent to period end and changes to the Company's operations have resulted in a change to the currency in which the Company's management conducts its operating, capital and financing decisions.
-Consequently, the functional currency of the Company will be the US\$ effective January 1, 2016.
+The January 2016 Financing completed in January 2016 and changes to the Company's operations have resulted in a change to the currency in which the Company's management conducts its operating, capital and financing decisions.
+Consequently, the functional currency of the Company became the US\$ effective January 1, 2016.

-In anticipation of the change in functional currency, the Company has adopted the US\$ as the presentation currency for the consolidated entity.
+In anticipation of the change in functional currency, the Company adopted the US\$ as the presentation currency for the consolidated entity as of October 1, 2015.
 For comparative reporting purposes, historical financial statements were translated into the US\$ reporting currency whereby assets and liabilities were translated at the closing rate in effect at the end of the comparative periods; revenues, expenses and cash flows were translated at the average rate in effect for the comparative periods and equity transactions were translated at historic rates.
 The historic translation had an impact of \$73,503 as an unrealized foreign exchange as at October 1, 2014.